JBGreisman/emacs/README.md

 Python nowadays, so this configuration is quite biased towards using Emacs for Python programming.

+The general organization of these configuration files and some of the settings are based on jhamrick's [`emacs configuration`]("https://github.com/jhamrick/emacs")

 For reference, I have tested this configuration using the following version(s):
 - GNU Emacs 24.5.1 (x86_64-apple-darwin13.4.0) of 2015-08-11